kanidm/kanidm/docs/v1.1.0-alpha.10/developers/designs/account_policy.rst

 Webauthn, it's essential that policies can exist that allow an administrator to set requirements on accounts to what level of authentication they require to protect resources.

-Credential Polcies are inherited from groups, as groups grant rights and claims to other resources.
+Credential Policies are inherited from groups, as groups grant rights and claims to other resources.
 Since it is these resources and privileges we wish to protect, logically the credential policy becomes part of the group that should be protected.